 - Clubs post-Birmingham: West Bromwich Albion, Watford

-Man of the Match from the 2011 final Foster also won City’s Player’s Player of the Season award before joining rivals West Brom on loan after relegation.
+Man of the Match from the 2011 final Foster also won Birmingham’s Player’s Player of the Season award before joining rivals West Brom on loan after relegation.
 He stayed there until the summer of 2018.

 Foster is now back at Watford, performing well in goal for the Hornets as he enters his twilight years and helping the club back into the Premier League last year.
 And don’t forget his burgeoning YouTube career.